After Cosby's conviction, his alma mater rescinds honorary degree

 “In 1991, based on his career achievements, Temple awarded an honorary degree to William Cosby,” the school said in a statement on Friday.
 “Today the Temple University Board of Trustees has accepted the recommendation of the University to rescind the honorary degree.”

-As a trustee of Temple, Cosby first met Andrea Constand, a former university employee that he would drug and sexually assault in 2004 at his nearby home, 14 years before his conviction for the crime.
+As a Temple trustee, Cosby first met Andrea Constand, at the time a university employee that he would drug and sexually assault in 2004 at his nearby home, 14 years before his conviction for the crime.

-Constand was an administrator of the Temple women’s basketball team at the time, and Cosby, a Philadelphia native who maintained close ties to the university as one of its most prominent alumni, befriended her and invited her to dinners.
+Constand was an administrator of the Temple women’s basketball team, and Cosby, a Philadelphia native who maintained close ties to the university as one of its most prominent alumni, befriended her and invited her to dinners.

 The University of Massachusetts, where the onetime high school dropout earned a doctorate in education, cut ties with Cosby in 2014.